deepanshs/mrsimulator/docs/user_guide/method/method.rst

 more accurate mixing amplitudes when connecting selected transitions of adjacent events.
 You may also need to prevent the undesired mixing of specific transitions between two adjacent events.
-As described below, you can avoid a ``"TotalMixing"`` event by inserting MixingEvent object with a certain rotation query.
+As described below, you can avoid a ``"TotalMixing"`` event by inserting the MixingEvent object with rotation objects.

-Rotation Query
+Rotation
-''''''''''''''
+''''''''

 A rotation of :math:`\theta` about an axis defined by :math:`\phi`  in the :math:`x`-:math:`y` plane on a selected transition, :math:`\ketbra{I, m_f}{I,